 Stock Based Compensation.
-An increase to \$77,636 vs Nil in the prior year's quarter in total expense was incurred as the result of issuing stock options during the current year quarter and none during the prior year's comparable quarter.
+A decrease to \$66,631 vs \$523,310 in the prior year's quarter in total expense was incurred as the result of issuing stock options during the prior year quarter vs minor vesting of options during the current year's comparable quarter.
+This has accounted for the majority of the quarter's positive variance over prior year.

 General & Admin Expenses.
-An increase to \$185,194 in the current year's quarter from the prior year's total of \$106,540.
-This increase is the result of increased operations, and specifically, an increase of \$65,067 in marketing to support funding activities for exploration work and increases in amortization (+\$13,468), travel (+13,213) and software licenses (+\$19,852).
+An increase to \$163,909 in the current year's quarter from the prior year's total of \$125,540.
+This increase is the result of increased operations, and specifically, increases in marketing (+\$10,257), amortization (+\$14,310), travel (+15,557) and training courses for field staff (+\$8,780).

 Management Fees.
-Management fees rose in the current year quarter to \$138,928 vs \$70,000 in the prior year quarter reflecting increases in fees and additional staffing to support additional activities on the corporate level to support additional field staffing and drilling activities.
+Management fees rose in the current year quarter to \$122,650 vs \$70,000 in the prior year quarter reflecting increases in fees and additional staffing year over year to support additional activity on both the corporate and field staff level.